Vaei/Tether/README.md

 ## Add Custom Shapes
 _WIP - THESE ARE JUST NOTES FOR NOW_

-Subclass `UTetherShapeCollisionControl`
+_Adding custom shapes is an exceptionally mathematically advanced topic!_

+*Note: For example implementations, simply look at the existing tether shapes!
+You can find these in Tether/Public/Shapes*

+In this example, all we're really doing is reimplementing the BoundingSphere, but from scratch, in our own project, extending the plugin's modular shape framework.

-Subclass `UTetherShapeObject`, usually as `UTetherShapeObject_MyNewShape` Look at `TetherGameplayTags.h` and `.cpp`, you will need to add the same kind of setup to your own project, then add a tag, e.g. `Tether.Shape.MyNewShape`; it _must_ begin with `Tether.Shape`
+Look at `TetherGameplayTags.h` and `.cpp`, you will need to add the same kind of setup to your own project, then add a tag, e.g. `Tether.Shape.MyNewShape`; it _must_ begin with `Tether.Shape`.
+Don't forget to add "GameplayTags" to your Build.cs

-Within `UTetherShapeObject_MyNewShape`, create a struct matching the template below:
+Subclass `UTetherShapeObject`, usually as `UTetherShapeObject_MyNewShape` Within `UTetherShapeObject_MyNewShape`, create a struct matching the template below:

 ```cpp